LATINO BOOK REVIEW

 The House on Mango Street, beloved eyes "like little houses" in her novel Caramelo,

-and she writes of her lifelong quest to find autonomy Continue reading...
-8/22/19
+and she writes of her lifelong quest to find autonomy Continue reading...8/22/19

 Dominicana | Angie Cruz

-Set in Washington Heights, Manhattan in the 1960s, when Malcolm X and John F. Kennedy were assassinated, and protestors fought to end Jim Crow and the Vietnam War, 15-year-old Ana Canción arrives in New York from the Dominican Republic newly married to a man
+Set in Washington Heights, Manhattan in the 1960s, when Malcolm X and John F. Kennedy were assassinated, and protestors fought to end Jim Crow and the Vietnam War, 15-year-old Ana Canción arrives in New York from the Dominican Republic newly

 Continue reading...
 8/7/19